MacMeDan/macmedan.github.io/about.md

 ---

 Dan Leonard
-: A iOS Developer passionate about swift.
-Lover of Open Source, Motorcycles, anything DIY and Twitter.
-Core contributor to JSQMessagesViewController and MessageKit.
+: A Mobile Developer that is passionate about swift.
+Lover of Open Source can be found contribution to all sorts of projects including but not limited to JSQMessagesViewController and MessageKit.
+Loves ridding motorcycles, running marathons and anything DIY.
+Always active on twitter and can be found @macmedan always spreading good design with @iOSCandy.

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)